-He limped toward the turnstile.
+He twisted on his heel and limped toward the turnstile.
 I hurried on for the betting window and a caffeine fix.

 Cup in hand, I studied the program.
-Number 4 horse was a three-year-old mare by Sweet William out of Hot Pockets.
+Number 4 horse was a three-year old mare by Sweet William out of Hot Pockets.
 Listed as Pocket the Sweets with Eddie Chavez in the irons and Mutt Smith down as trainer and owner.
 A claiming race.
 On paper, Sweets had the power to win.